noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 [...Eh? ...Why?]

-[....Yeah?]
+[...Yeah?]

 A-Arehh?
 That’s really strange.
 For some reason, Isis-san’s reaction isn’t like she can’t give up on her feelings or anything like that...
 It’s like she’s really wondering why.
 W-What the heck’s going on?
-Could it be.... we’re talking about different premises here?
+Could it be... we’re talking about different premises here?

 [Errr, Isis-san.
 Can I ask you one question?]